cscart/docs/en/developer_guide/core/event_notifications.rst

 A set of overloads is an object of the ``\Tygh\Notifications\Settings\Ruleset`` class, and is created by the ``Tygh::$app['event.notification_settings.factory']`` rule factory.
 A set of overloads is passed as one of the parameters when an event is triggered.

 Example: the order editing page has checkboxes "Notify customer", "Notify orders department", and "Notify vendor".
-They can sending a notification about order status change, even if the notification settings require it.
+They can prevent sending a notification about order status change, even if the notification settings require it.

 ::